30A’s Ultimate Guide to Rosemary Beach: A Sophisticated Seaside Escape

 At the far end is a bubbling fountain that every child seems immediately attracted to.

-Around this park is a U-shape of boutiques, restaurants, a salon, bookstore, the town rental agency and real estate office.
+Around this park is a U-shape of boutiques, restaurants, a bookstore, the town rental agency and real estate office.
 Beyond this commercial area are large homes, smaller carriage houses, pocket parks, community pools and the Homeowners’ clubhouse.

 To the south of 30A is a similar arrangement.
 A grass park, encircled by scrub oak, is surrounded by a wobbly U-shape of boutiques and restaurants that ends at a bright green lawn and beach walkover (beach access is reserved for homeowners and overnight guests of Rosemary Beach only).
 Beyond this area are rental homes, pocket parks and beach walkovers that inspire with their simplistic beauty.